-On January 2, 2019, I issued an Order granting CTP's Motion to Compel Discovery and ordering Respondent to produce responsive documents to CTP's Request for Production of Documents by January 18, 2019.
-I warned:
+On January 4, 2019, I issued an Order to Compel Discovery in which I granted CTP's motion and ordered Respondent to produce documents responsive to CTP's discovery request.
+I warned Respondent that:

-Failure to [comply] may result in sanctions, including the issuance of an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty.
+[F]ailure to comply may result in sanctions, which may include striking its filings and issuing an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty.